orthanc-mirrors/orthanc-book/Sphinx/source/faq/viewers.rst

 `Mobile DICOM Viewers <http://www.web3.lu/mobile-dicom-viewers/>`__ that are compatible with Orthanc.
 The Orthanc project is very grateful to Marco for this great contribution.

-As far as Sébastien Jodogne is concerned, he uses the Orthanc Web viewer plugin and the ImageJ extension for simple analysis tasks.
-For more intensive 3D viewing, he uses Ginkgo CADx.
-Finally, for advanced usages (such as PET-CT fusion or contouring), he switches to 3D Slicer.

 If you face problems when configuring DICOM networking, make sure to follow the :ref:`troubleshooting guide <dicom>`.